Kenyon College

 Kenyon College (/ˈkɛnjən/ KEN-yən) is a private liberal arts college in Gambier, Ohio, United States.
 It was founded in 1824 by Episcopal Bishop Philander Chase.
-It is the oldest private institution of higher education in the state of Ohio and enrolls approximately 1,800 undergraduate students.
+It is Ohio's oldest private institution of higher education and enrolls about 1,800 undergraduate students.
 Students can choose from over 50 majors, minors, and concentrations, including self-designed majors.

-The college is located on a hill overlooking the Kokosing River and neighbors Mount Vernon, Ohio.
+The college is on a hill overlooking the Kokosing River and neighbors Mount Vernon, Ohio.
 Its 1000 acre campus is set in rural surroundings that host seven ecosystems.
 There are more than 120 student clubs and organizations.
 Kenyon athletes are called Owls and compete in the NCAA Division III North Coast Athletic Conference.
 Kenyon College is accredited by the Higher Learning Commission.